 Antonia Angress

-Antonia Angress is the author of the novel Sirens & Muses, which was a finalist for the Minnesota Book Award and was named a Best Book of 2022 by Glamour Magazine.
-She is a graduate of Brown University and received her MFA from the University of Minnesota, where she was a Winifred Fiction Fellow and a College of Liberal Arts Fellow.
-Born in Los Angeles and raised in Costa Rica, she currently lives in Minneapolis with her family.
+Antonia Angress is the author of the novel Sirens & Muses (Ballantine/Random House, 2022), which was a finalist for the Minnesota Book Award and was named a Best Book of the Year by Glamour Magazine.
+She is a 2024 National Endowment for the Arts Creative Writing Fellow and a 2024 Minnesota State Arts Board Artist Initiative grantee.
+She holds a BA in Comparative Literature from Brown University and an MFA in Fiction from the University of Minnesota.
+Born in Los Angeles and raised in Costa Rica, she currently resides in Minneapolis with her family.
+She attended the Community in 2019.

 Photo: Dena Denny